uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/website/BUILD.md

 Cloudformation stack called `frontend`.
 Check the Cloudformation console on the AWS website.

+However, if you just want to test on localhost, you can skip this step.

 If there is no such Cloudformation stack, run (in this directory):

 ``` shell